Totoroooooo/UnityDebugger/README.md

 - Default Prefix Color
 - Focus Color
 - Specific classes that use a specific Prefix Color
+- Tags to show all logs all the time

 Created by Thomas Rogulski.